arnold-c/PhD-Dissertation/chapter_2/d4a_manuscript.typ

 Given the high specificity of the ELISA, the probability of observing 19 or greater false positives is < 0.0001, so it is possible that this reflects waning immunity.
 We note that these 19 individuals had lower OD values in wave 1 than those that remained positive from wave 1 to wave 2, which is consistent with waning from an initially low antibody titer.

-While in-person student instruction has been associated with an increase in per-capita COVID-19 incidence @leidnerOpeningLargeInstitutions2021, these results suggest that outbreaks in the returning student and the community resident cohorts we studied were asynchronous, implying limited between-cohort transmission.
+While in-person student instruction has been associated with an increase in per capita COVID-19 incidence @leidnerOpeningLargeInstitutions2021, these results suggest that outbreaks in the returning student and the community resident cohorts we studied were asynchronous, implying limited between-cohort transmission.
 A recent analysis of age-specific movement and transmission patterns in the US suggested that individuals between the ages of 20-34 disproportionately contributed to spread of SARS-CoV-2 @monodAgeGroupsThat2021.
 Despite close geographic proximity to a college-aged population, transmission in our community resident sample appears distinctly lagged; suggestive of the potential for health behaviors to prevent infection.